A Gay Couple Biking Tour | Amsterdam to Muiden to Forteiland Pampus

 Gay Couple Biking Tour Fort Island Pampus

-The final thing to do on Pampus was to take a “Radler Beer” (mix of lemonade and beer) and sit by the water side enjoying the waiting time until the ferry boat arrived.
+The final thing to do on the island Pampus was to take a “Radler Beer” (mix of lemonade and beer) and sit by the waterside enjoying the waiting time until the ferry boat arrived.
 Back in Muiden, we took our bikes and biked back the way we came.
 We actually didn’t have enough time to visit the historic castle Muiderslot.
 Thus, a good reason for another one-day biking trip from Amsterdam to Muiden and maybe again to Pampus.

-If you wanna know more about our gay travels in Amsterdam, the Netherlands and world wide, stay tuned, comment below or drop us a line on Facebook, Twitter, YouTube, and Instagram.
+If you wanna know more about our gay travels in Amsterdam, the Netherlands worldwide wide, stay tuned, comment below or drop us a line on Facebook, Twitter, YouTube, and Instagram.
 See you in Amsterdam!